Our Tour Options

 3 Great Destinations – Experience one, two, or all three!

 Rocky Mountain National Park

 Birding Colorado by Hugh Kingery says it this way: “The premier mountain bird-watching place in Colorado, Rocky Mountain National Park has fine examples of every mountain habitat in Colorado…Superb scenery, excellent facilities, and lots of birds make Rocky a prime destination.
 Easy access to each habitat and its complement of breeding species lends enchantment to a visit.
 You can see mountain birds in RMNP from your car and on short or long hikes.”

-Most birders come to the Pawnee Grasslands to find the resident breeding species including Ferruginous and Swainson’s Hawks, Golden Eagle, Prairie Falcon, Burrowing Owl, Mountain Plover, Say’s Phoebe, Rock Wren, Lark Bunting, McCown’s and Chestnut-collared Longspur, and Brewer’s and Cassin’s Sparrows.
+Most birders come to the Pawnee Grasslands to find the resident breeding species including Ferruginous and Swainson’s Hawks, Golden Eagle, Prairie Falcon, Burrowing Owl, Mountain Plover, Say’s Phoebe, Rock Wren, Lark Bunting, Thick-billed and Chestnut-collared Longspur, and Brewer’s and Cassin’s Sparrows.
 Pawnee National Grasslands can be visited any time of year but the best birding is when the summer resident birds are active from April through August.

 Colorado’s Front Range includes the fascinating Rocky Mountain Foothills where the vast eastern prairies transition to the mountains.
 We’ll explore a variety of canyons, streams, reservoirs, and more.
 Birding is excellent year-round with a changing mix of species throughout the seasons.